Updated on October 3, 2024

 DialogFlow CX lets you build advanced bots, but is also on the pricier side, which brings us to the next aspect.

-What is Dialogflow pricing?
+What is Dialogflow Pricing?

 DialogFlow ES is close to the free version of DialogFlow, but it still comes with a small charge if you use it extensively.